iam-basit/O7-Trainings/5-React/notes.md

-## ways where we can import css in react:
+## Ways where we can import css in react:

 1. Inline Styles: